Woman's Body Found Inside Burned Out Columbia Home, Two People Questioned

-Columbia, SC (WLTX) - Richland County deputies are investigating after a woman's body was found inside a burned out Columbia home.
+Columbia, SC (WLTX) - Richland County deputies now say a man killed a woman before a house fire began in southeast Columbia.

-Officers just after midnight they were called by Columbia firefighters to a house in the 100 block of Crestmore Drive.
-Firefighters had responded to the scene because part of the home had caught fire.
+Officers say they're now searching for 38-year-old Kenneth Gleaton on a charge of murder.

-Firefighters discovered the body after they put out the flames.
-According to deputies, the woman had injuries to her upper body.
+Around midnight, Columbia firefighter put out a blaze at a home on 109 Crestmore Drive.
+Firefighters say after putting out the flames, they found the body of 39-year-old Amanda Peele.

 © 2017 WLTX-TV